frequency-chain/frequency/designdocs/provider_boosting_implementation.md

 ```

-### NEW: StakingRewardsProvider - Economic Model trait
+### NEW: ProviderBoostRewardsProvider - Economic Model trait

 This one is not yet determined, however there are certain functions that will definitely be needed.
 The rewards system will still need to know the `reward_pool_size`.